 ‘Application diversity’ measures the number of applications identified for each patent.
 It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

 ‘Geographic reach’ refers to the number of countries each patent is registered in.
 It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Source: GlobalData Patent Analytics

-Toyota is a key player in the driver drowsiness detection innovation area.
+Toyota is the leading patent filer in the driver drowsiness detection innovation area.
 The company’s Toyota Safety Sense alerts drivers about the dangers of DWS – Driving While Sleepy.
 It is designed to support a driver’s awareness and increase safety while driving.
-Panasonic, Hyundai, LG and Honda are the other key players in the innovation area.
+Hyundai, LG, Kia, and Honda Motor are some of the other key players in the innovation area.